COMCIFS/Dictionary-Writing-Workshop/Handout-Part3.rst

 -------------------

-Data names that are restricted to single values within a CIF data block are assigned to 'Set' categories. :sidenote:`Note _definition.class is set to Set for Set categories and Loop for Loop categories.` All other data name definitions must belong to ``Loop`` categories.
+Data names that are restricted to single values within a CIF data block are assigned to ``Set`` categories. :sidenote:`The type of category is indicated by setting_definition.class to Set or Loop` All other data name definitions must belong to ``Loop`` categories.

-The values of Set category key data names do not need to be provided in a data file, as these values are both arbitrary and unique by virtue of being the only value in the file.
-The same consideration applies to any child data names.
-Key data names from Set categories, and their children, can therefore be completely dropped from the CIF dictionary. :sidenote:`A mechanism exists in CIF to add back these key data names in supplementary dictionaries, should they be required.`
+The values of Set category key data names do not need to be provided in a data file, as these values are both arbitrary and unique by virtue of being the only value in the block. :sidenote:`A mechanism exists in CIF to add back these key data names in supplementary dictionaries, should they be required.` The same consideration applies to any child data names.
+Key data names from Set categories, and their children, can therefore be completely dropped from the CIF dictionary.

 Writing a DDLm dictionary from scratch
 ======================================